streamlit/docs/content/streamlit-cloud/get-started/connect-github.md

 ## Authorize your GitHub account

 There are two different authorization screens to grant access between Streamlit and your GitHub account.
 The first authorization&mdash;"Authorize Streamlit"&mdash;happens when you connect your GitHub account to Streamlit.
 The second authorization&mdash;"Streamlit is requesting additional permissions"&mdash;happens when you deploy your first app.
 Click "**Authorize streamlit**" on both.
-If you are a member of any GitHub organizations, see [Authorize and organization](#authorize-an-organization) for the extra required steps.
+If you are a member of any GitHub organizations, see [Authorize an organization](#authorize-an-organization) for the extra required steps.
 Questions about GitHub permissions?
 [Read more here](/streamlit-community-cloud/troubleshooting#github-integration)!

 <Image alt="Authorize your GitHub account" src="/images/streamlit-community-cloud/GitHub-auth-none.png" />